GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

 **gmt2kml** reads one or more GMT table file and converts them to a single output file using Google Earth's KML format.
-Data may represent points, lines, or polygons, and you may specify additional attributes such as title, altitude mode, colors, pen widths, transparency, regions, and data descriptions.
+Data may represent points, lines, polygons, or wiggles, and you may specify additional attributes such as title, altitude mode, colors, pen widths, transparency, regions, and data descriptions.
 You may also extend the feature down to ground level (assuming it is above it) and use custom icons for point symbols.
+Finally, there are controls on visibility depending on level of detail settings, altitude, regions, including the status upon loading into Google Earth as well as fading depending on zoom.

 The input files should contain the following columns: